wmfs/envy/README.md

 # Envy
-> Configure environment variables by folder.
+> Maintain environment variables centrally, and set them by current folder.
 Good for running tests from the command line.

-# Usage

 ## Install dependencies